Student Life Awards

 OUTSTANDING FACULTY MEMBER

-Presented to a faculty member on campus that has had a significant impact on a student organization (not as an advisor).
+Presented to a faculty member that has had a significant impact on student life & engaging student learning (not as an advisor).

 OUTSTANDING COMMUNITY ALLY